-- 6 Save and close the web.xml file. - 7 If you are using iPlanet, complete the steps in "Defining Servlets on iPlanet", below.
-If you are using Apache, complete the steps in "Defining Servlets on Apache" on page 140. - 8 Stop and restart the Version Manager Web Server as described in "Starting and Stopping the Application Server on UNIX" on page 75. - 9 Stop and restart the third-party web server (if one is used).
+- 6 Save and close the web.xml file. - 7 If you are using the Apache integration, complete the steps in "Adding Servlets to Apache Servers" on page 130. - 8 Stop and restart the Version Manager Web Server as described in "Starting and Stopping the Application Server on UNIX" on page 71. - 9 Stop and restart the third-party web server (if one is used).